 Since visiting Krakow, Poland over a decade ago, the nearby Central European city of Prague in the Czech Republic has been on my personal bucket list.
 Both cities have castles and fairy-tale like towers rising high above busy market squares where sweet regional treats are sold out of tented stands.
 However, as I planned our summer road trip through Central Europe, I read about high season crowds in Prague and decided to skip the capital city that I had always dreamed of visiting and instead explore a more natural side of the Czech Republic with my family.
+If you are planning a trip in Winter months, check out these tips for visiting Europe in Winter.

 We visited two of the Czech Republic’s most popular national parks and spent a night in a charming ski resort town in the northern part of the country bordering Germany and Poland.
 Instead of fighting tour groups from around the world for a view of Prague’s top sights, we hiked, dined, and played alongside families from Central Europe in spectacular natural areas.